18F/handbook/_pages/general-information-and-resources/distributed.md

 - Setup a [SecureAuth OTP Application](https://insite.gsa.gov/employee-resources/information-technology/do-it-yourself-self-help/telework-technology/secureauth).
 - Visit [otp.gsa.gov](https://otp.gsa.gov).

-### Listen to and participate in the weekly Tuesday all-hands meeting?

-We use a videocall for our all-hands meetings.
-Instructions are in the calendar event details.

 ### Visit another GSA building?

 Your badge should work in other GSA buildings. <a href="https://gsa-tts.slack.com/messages/@kathryn/">Kathryn Connolly</a> can submit paperwork to get permission for you to enter the NYC, Chicago, or D.C. buildings, which will take a few days.
 After you receive an email confirmation, visit the security office in that new building to activate your card.